christianacca/web-api-starter/docs/durable-function-monitoring.md

 For this repo, the local Durable task hub is `TestHubName`.

-**Solution**: start the functions app in this project that hosts the durable runction orchestrator you want to monitor
+**Solution**: start the functions app in this project that hosts the durable function orchestrator you want to monitor

 ### macOS-specific issues